 Indeed.
-Reynolds was once the premiere icon of American masculinity, the rare film star who appealed to everyone, boy or girl, young or old.
+Reynolds was once the premiere icon of American masculinity, the rare film star who appealed to everyone – boy or girl, young or old.
 That was a long time ago, though.
-Now, he’s a pushing 80 and out there promoting his new memoir But Enough About Me, more than happy to take a victory tour celebrating his career.
-However, don’t get into too big of a rush to include Boogie Nights in any kind of supercut of his career highlights, even though it represents his one and only Academy Award nomination, but he’s always hated it.
+Now, he’s pushing 80 and out there promoting his new memoir But Enough About Me, more than happy to take one last victory tour.
+Just don’t get into too big of a rush to include Boogie Nights in any kind of super cut of his career highlights.
+That film may have netted him his one and only Academy Award nomination, but he’s always hated it.

 “I think mostly because he was young and full of himself.
 Every shot we did, it was like the first time [that shot had ever been done].
 I remember the first shot we did in Boogie Nights, where I drive the car to Grauman’s Theater.
 After he said, ‘Isn’t that amazing?’
 And I named five pictures that had the same kind of shot.
 It wasn’t original.
 But if you have to steal, steal from the best.”

-So, what did Bob Chinn think of Boogie Nights?
+So, what did Chinn think of Boogie Nights?
 The Rialto Report asked him that a little over two years ago:

 I knew nothing about the film [prior to its release], and was surprised when my ex-wife took me to see it.
 I was even more surprised by the obvious parallels between myself and the Burt Reynolds character […] They say that imitation is the sincerest form of flattery, but the way it parodied what I had done, when [Anderson] recreated those scenes from my films, making me out to be some kind of incompetent, rank amateur, was somewhat of an insult.